smlc/myBlog/content/resume.md

 **Achievements** :
 I drove the improvement of the application used for updating professional customer prices.
-Improved the monitoring system by using Grafana, so they can have real-time monitoring.
+Improved the monitoring system by using Grafana, so the business can have real-time monitoring.
 I also worked to improve the speed of the whole system by 60%, improved the reliability of the system by making a more robust error handling.